 Town Entry Sculptures

-In 1978, a Winchelsea strategy plan identified a need for child care in the town.
+In 1978, a Winchelsea Strategy plan identified a need for child care in the town.
 Over the last ten years, Hesse Rural Health, Winchelsea Community Bank, Growing Winchelsea and Surf Coast Shire have been in discussions to develop community child care.
-Last year, a private developer was approved by Surf Coast Shire to build a centre.
-These works are still in progress.
+In 2018, a private developer was approved by Surf Coast Shire to build a centre.
+This centre was opened earlier this year, 2019.

 Restoration of the Common